pyndasaivamsi/Plan-your-Day/README.md

 Project is hosted here --> https://pyndasaivamsi.github.io/Plan-your-Day/

 Plan your Day is a place where people can add tasks which they want to do.
-It has an add, edit and delete options
+It has an add, edit and delete options.

 ## Final view of page looks like:
 ![view](https://user-images.githubusercontent.com/97884235/177609008-7901432d-ddee-47f1-8d4f-c96f9e28f570.png)